JoshuaMeza/HollowBot/README.md

 And finally, do not forget to delete the imports to `Connector.py`, and do not include that file in the modules directory.

-All of this will change the way of storing your data, at this moment and forward the bot will create a `wins.txt` file in which, everytime a user wins the game, will append their user id instead of saving the victories amount in a database.
+All of this will change the way of storing your data, at this moment and forward the bot will create a `wins.txt` file in which, everytime a user wins the game, will append their id instead of saving the victories amount in a database.

 4. **Hosting your bot**